YuchaoZheng88/zenbro.github.io/_posts/2022-04-18-CEH-SMALL-POINTS.md

 NetBIOS:
 - Network Basic Input Output System
 - Enumeration: list computers, shared resources
+- nbtstat: gather NetBIOS configurations information on Windows

 JXplorers: query remote LDAP servers, to gather information

+LDAP:  implementation of X.500.
+X.509

 LDAP Enumeration Countermeasures:
 - use SSL or STARTTLS
 - enable account lockout
 - Restrict access to Active Directory by using software such as Citrix.
 - Use NTLM.
 Windows New Technology LAN Manager.  security protocols by Microsoft to authenticate users' identity

+X.509:
+- standard describes what and how certificates are created.
+- public key cryptography.
+- is the specification for a certificate
+- organizational unit(OU) is a field in a certificate specified in X.509

 AOL Search <https://search.aol.com/>: same as google, baidu, duckduckgo.
 zabasearch: Find people, addresses & phone numbers.